 3. Introduction to Computer Science for Majors 2 (CSE 116)

 4. Discrete Structures (CSE 191 or MTH 191)

 Computer Science (BA and BS); Bioinformatics and Computational Biology

 Biomedical, Chemical, Civil, Electrical, Environmental,

 and Industrial Engineering; Engineering Physics

 The SEAS will consider a student's entire academic record in reaching an admission decision.
-Factors such as a history of repeating, resigning, or failing classes, or low grades in classes relevant to the student's desired discipline may result in conditional aadmission or denial of admission.
+Factors such as a history of repeating, resigning, or failing classes, or low grades in classes relevant to the student's desired discipline may result in conditional admission or denial of admission.